 NOTIS is excited to welcome two renowned translators, Anne O. Fisher and Olga Bukhina, to teach our master class in Russian translation!
 This class will take place in two parts, both online, and is open to a limited number of Russian>English and English>Russian translators at any stage of their career, who are looking for feedback on their work from peers and experts.
 To ensure plenty of personal attention for each student, the class is limited to eight participants.
-Registration is now open to non-members.
+Registration is now closed.

 Format: 2 two-hour sessions online, Day 1 (Saturday, Sept.
 25) and Day 2 (Sunday, Oct.
 3).
 Your registration reserves your spot for both sessions.

 - Prior to Day 1 of the event, participants will be asked to translate one of two assigned texts (300 to 400 words) chosen by the instructors (fiction, literary nonfiction, journalism, or some other non-specialist prose passage) and submit it to the instructors.
 Participants may opt to translate either a Russian text into English or an English text into Russian.
 During the Day 1 session, the instructors will go over all translations received and lead a discussion with participants about translation choices and strategies.